 Preventive dentistry involves education, tips, and tools to help you have more success in achieving and maintaining a healthy mouth.
 Dentistry is about more than fixing problems as they arise, it’s about providing our patients with the education they need to reduce infection-causing bacteria and note signs of trouble as they occur.
-Working together, our team at Anchorage Dental Associates can help you be healthier, feel better, and have a smile to feel proud of.
+Working together, our team at Spalding Dental can help you be healthier, feel better, and have a smile to feel proud of.

 Digital X-rays are one of the greatest advancements in medicine, the superiority of this tool is rarely acknowledged.
 X-rays have long been understood to be a doctor’s best tool, but to compare the x-rays from twenty years ago to today is vastly different.
 Today, we can take higher quality images, which are easier to see, easier to read and allow for real communication with our patients, all while exposing patients to significantly less radiation.

 Dental cleanings are recommended every six months with a professional hygienist.
 This appointment allows us to access your level of decay, inspect for active gum disease, and remove hardened plaque known as tartar.
 Dental exams are once a year, though we are happy to see you if you suspect a problem.
-Dental exams are done by Dr. Charles Michael or Dr. Charles Spalding, and it allows us to take time to review your oral health and look for anything out of the ordinary.
+Dental exams are done by Dr. Charles Spalding or Dr. Shannon Spalding, and it allows us to take time to review your oral health and look for anything out of the ordinary.
 Maintaining an ongoing relationship helps us spot problems as they occur.